romulocampelo/btc-opmul/docs/testing.md

 python test/functional/op_mul_numeric_overflow.py
 ```

-All tests are deterministic and require no external dependencies beyond a working regtest environment.
+All tests are deterministic and require only a standard regtest environment.

 ---

 ## 6. Conclusion

 The testing strategy provides comprehensive assurance of the correctness and safety of `OP_MUL`.
-By combining unit-level assertions, script-level test vectors, and node-level functional testing, the implementation demonstrates fully deterministic behavior, strict overflow discipline, and complete adherence to Bitcoin Core’s consensus semantics.
+By combining unit-level assertions, script-level test vectors, and node-level functional testing, the implementation demonstrates deterministic arithmetic, strict overflow discipline, and full adherence to Bitcoin Core’s consensus semantics.